 Have the invitations gone out yet?

-How are Markle and Prince Harry preparing for the wedding?
+How have Meghan and Prince Harry been preparing for the wedding?

 What else should we know about the nuptials?

-Well, Markle was recently baptized into the Church of England by Archbishop of Canterbury Justin Welby at St. James’s Palace Chapel Royal (so that she can be married in a Church of England ceremony).
+Well, Markle was baptized into the Church of England by Archbishop of Canterbury Justin Welby at St. James’s Palace Chapel Royal (so that she can be married in a Church of England ceremony).
 Queen Elizabeth unfortunately missed the ceremony, but the queen has apparently formally given the union her official blessing and Markle has been spotted wearing a new diamond cross bracelet.
 The couple has also already picked out their wedding cake: trendy lemon elderflower cake from London pastry chef Claire Ptak.
+And it turns out a lot of people will be eating out of bowls at the reception.

 Some additional reading material about the wedding: